 I know it's natural to want to think, "We've got it covered."
-Yet I can practically guarantee my team will find one or more ways your business is at serious risk for hacker attacks, data loss and extended downtime - I just see it all too often in the hundreds of businesses we've audited over the years.
+Yet I can practically guarantee my team will find one or more ways your law firm is at serious risk for hacker attacks, data loss and extended downtime - I just see it all too often in the hundreds of offices we've audited over the years.